LeonSttKennedy/Snowlight-Emu/README.md

 - Categories
 - Update friend status when logging in/out/entering rooms
 - Follow friend
+- Fully functional Event stream supporting to like on event of your friends and if enable can cast these events: achievements, friendship accepted, room likes and motto changes.<br>
-- Fully functional Event stream (enable or disable, like, events: achievement/friend made/room like/motto changed) (known issue: habbo head figure doesn't load)
+*Known issue about Event stream: habbo head figure doesn't load

 **Catalog**